APPIC MATCH AND APPLICATION INFO

 - Completed, or will complete by the start of internship, a supervision class or a supervision provision experience.

 - Strong interest and commitment to social justice and multiculturalism.

 - High number of adult intervention hours.

-All materials must be available for review online by our due date.
+All materials must be available for review online by November 1st, 2017.
 Complete the Uniform Internship Application, APPI, found on the APPIC website.